-Like most ESPs, Mandrill actively manages the IP addresses that are used for sending mail through our system.
-We need to be able to send mail quickly, with as little delay from the receiving servers as possible.
+Like most ESPs, Mandrill actively manages the IP addresses used to send mail through our system.
+We need to send mail quickly, with as little delay from the receiving servers as possible.
 The reputation of our IP addresses is paramount to ensuring high deliverability for all users.

 Reasons for Failed Content Reviews

 - Using shortened URLs.
-A shortened link is a standard URL that has been clipped down to a more manageable size.
+A shortened link is a standard URL that is clipped down to a more manageable size.
 Most shortened links also hide the destination URL, allowing spammers to trick people into clicking harmful links.

 - Linking to content hosted on blacklisted domains.
 Many ISPs and spam filtering services use blacklists (lists of IP addresses and domains of known spammers, or "spam friendly" servers).